Inside: Every year since 2013 (except for one!), our family has shared our tradition of giving our kids 3 gifts each Christmas.

-Every year, we give our kids three gifts each – something they want, something they need, and something spiritual.
+Every year, we give our kids three gifts each – something they want, something they need, and something to foster spiritual growth.

-We started this tradition when our firstborn was a baby.
-Some friends of ours had 2 children at the time, and she was pregnant with her third when I was pregnant with our first.
-They did this with their children, and we loved the idea so much that we adopted it ourselves.
+We started this tradition with our firstborn, way back in 2008.
+Some friends of ours, who had two children at the time, were pregnant with their third when I was pregnant with our first.
+They did this with their children, and we loved the idea so much that we adopted it to use with ours.

-Our kids have never known any different, so there hasn’t been an issue with complaining (at least not yet).
-It also helps us to limit the number of gifts and to keep them intentional and helps us not to overspend .
+Our kids have never known any different, so there hasn’t been an adjustment issue.
+Placing a limit on the number of gifts we give our children keeps our gift giving intentional, and it helps us to not overspend.

-You can check out what we gave our kids the last few years here (for some reason we are missing 2018):
+You can check out what we gave our kids the last few years here (2018 is the year we sadly didn’t share!):

 - 2013 Christmas